astro-zilla/BWCaR107/README.md

 - Daedalus is software to run on a PC, which reads camera data and sends commands to the Arduino.
   - `daedalus.aruco` contains a selection of wrapped functions from `cv2.aruco` which are used to identify the ArUco marker on top of the robot.
   - `daedalus.cam_skeleton` is a skeleton file for programs using the cv2 camera library
-  - `daedalus.Image` contains functions for image transformations and undistortion
+  - `daedalus.image` contains functions for image transformations and undistortion
   - `daedalus.navigation` contains functions for finding objects n the frame.
   - `daedalus.peripherals` contains a functions used to read and wrte from Arduino peripherals
   - `daedalus.square_picker` is a utility file used to select a quadrilateral used to form an affine transform, squaring an image on the quadrilateral.